department-of-veterans-affairs/vets-website/content/pages/burials-and-memorials/burial-planning.md

 You may also need more information in certain cases:

-- **If the deceased was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member
+- **If the deceased was married**, you'll also need the surviving spouse’s status as Servicemember, Veteran or family member.
-- **If the deceased has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery
+- **If the deceased has any children with disabilities**, you'll need the status and detailed information for any disabled children who may be buried in the future in a national cemetery.
-- **If the deceased's spouse died previously and was buried in a VA national cemetery**, you'll need the full name of the predeceased spouse as well as the cemetery section and site number where they're buried
+- **If the deceased's spouse died previously and was buried in a VA national cemetery**, you'll need the full name of the predeceased spouse as well as the cemetery section and site number where they're buried.

  </li>